Enough With Sensei Scumbag's Shenanigans!

 Well, the thing about scumbags is that they are very good liars.
 They can preach the values and pretend they follow them as long as it serves their purposes.
 They also know that good people DO internalize and live those values, so it means that they can do what they want to us and we can't honorably retaliate if we follow those rules.

-How many of those teachers above do you think talked about respect and honor in their classes?
+How many of those teachers above who've been arrested, charged and convicted of abuse do you think talked about respect and honor in their classes?
 I bet 100%.

 What can we do about it?

-We need to get rid of the notion that teaching moral and ethical values makes us immune.
-I'm not saying don't teach values and ethics, I'm saying let's not kid ourselves that it will remove scumbags from our midst or will fix them.
-Laws and threats of jail time don't change scumbags either - your discussion about honor and humility on the mat isn't going to change them, either.
+We need to get rid of the notion that teaching moral and ethical values makes us immune to having bad people in our midst.
+I'm not saying don't teach values and ethics, I'm saying let's not kid ourselves that it will remove scumbags from our community or will fix them.
+Laws and threats of jail time don't change scumbags either - your discussion about honor and humility and respect on the mat isn't going to change them, either.

 Here's two more suggestions I'd like to make in general.